danielfm/django-flash/doc/source/getting_involved.rst

   the test cases.
 A great way to learn -- and in turn give value back to the community -- is to review someone else's code.
 So, we invite you to review ours;
+* Create and share packages to make it even easier to distribute Django-Flash to other users of your favourite Distribution or Operating System;
 * Write about Django-Flash in your blog or personal web site.
 Let your friends know about this project.